 Born in 1911, Josef Mengele was a philosophy student who would go on to become one of the most frightening faces of the Holocaust.
-Known as the Angel of Death, many facts about Josef Mengele have become interwoven with rumors and conjecture that have changed him from the Nazi doctor that created a tangible Hell in Auschwitz to a boogeyman who still haunts the secret history of Europe and America into the 21st century.
+Known as the Angel of Death, many facts about Josef Mengele have become interwoven with rumors and conjecture that have transformed him from the Nazi doctor who created a tangible Hell in Auschwitz into a boogeyman that still haunts the secret history of Europe and America into the 21st century.

 This list records some strange facts that you may not read in a standard Josef Mengele biography.
-Who was Josef Mengele?
+Who was Dr. Mengele?
 There is no easy way to talk about one of the most heinous war criminals of the 20th century.
-Josef Mengele did truly horrible things that earned a reputation similar to a super villain straight out of a Captain America story, undoubtedly inspiring in his wake as many writers as he did real live sadists.
-But as you’ll come to see, he was a regular person doing terrible things because he believed they were the right thing to do - which makes everything he did at Auschwitz even more terrifying.
+He did truly horrible things that earned him a reputation similar to a super villain straight out of a Captain America story, undoubtedly inspiring in his wake as many writers as he did real live sadists.
+But as you’ll come to see, he was a regular person doing terrible things because he believed they were the right thing to do - which makes the things he did at Auschwitz even more complex and terrifying.

 Just so you know, you’ll probably have to take a few breaks to clear your head while reading this list of facts about Josef Mengele.

 One of the most well-known facts about Mengele is his chilling fascination with twins.
-His experiments began as a way to further explore the Nazi's pet concept of eugenics, a philosophy advocating the improvement of human genetic traits through a systematic weeding out of perceived negative pieces of DNA.
-After working with Professor Otmar Freiherr von Vershuer, Mengele believed that twins held a secret to understanding how one goes about physically removing genetic makeup.
+His experiments began as a way to further explore the Nazi Party's pet concept of eugenics, a philosophy advocating the improvement of human genetic traits through a systematic weeding out of perceived negative parts of DNA.
+After working with Professor Otmar Freiherr von Vershuer, Mengele believed that in studying twins, he could gain insight into understanding how one goes about physically removing genetic makeup.